 In many industries (think pharmaceutical or investment management companies) we have come to expect a basic level of transparency from those that offer products and services.
 Why, then, are users of SEO tools so willing to accept as reliable fact the mystery meat metrics and data served to them by the major tool providers?

 Most of the search marketing community would agree that there are many misguided assumptions associated with SEO ‘best practices’.
-Likewise, the popular SEO tools that are widely used by enterprises and agencies on down to solopreneurs are often misunderstood.
+Likewise, the popular SEO tools that are widely used by enterprises and digital agencies on down to solopreneurs are often misunderstood.
 This can lead people to misuse these tools, with potentially costly results.
 Significant time and resources are invested into content creation or link-building campaigns and whole businesses are sometimes launched based on the data and recommendations provided by these vendors’ tools.

 To be clear, my focus in this article is the vendors that promote proprietary (and opaque) metrics aiming to put a single, numeric score on a page, domain or keyword.
 Another problematic area is the accuracy and origin of mission-critical data such as search volume.
 I am not here referring to the on-page focused correlation analysis tools such as Cora, POP, etc, which emphasize pure data collection and reporting, and provide clear documentation.
 I am also not including the many rank tracking tools in this article, although much could be said of the accuracy issues in that space as well.